miklevin/Pipulate.com/software.md

 df.to_csv("gsc_weekly.csv", index=False)
 ```

+Okay, gsc_weekly.csv is now on the drive and we can do rapid investigations
+without worrying about all the complexity of gathering or transforming the
+data.
+It's time to get to graphing.

 #### Simple Graphing of Time Series

 Now we've got our weekly per-keyword/per-url GSC metrics on our drive we can
 easily load and do different investigations without hitting the GSC API over
 and over.
 The advantages are both speed and having the power of Pandas and
 other Python packages to do your analysis.

-We'll do the linear regression in the example ***after*** this one because we
+We'll do the linear regression in
-have to learn the basics of matplotlib graphing.
-This draws a line-graph of
+the example ***after*** this one because we have to learn the basics of
+matplotlib first.

-search positions for keywords that we choose with summed metrics such as
+The example that follows draws a line-graph of search positions for keywords
+that we choose with summed metrics such as clicks, sorted by descending.
+So you
-clicks, sorted by descending.
-So you will see important keywords from this
+will see important keywords from this example, but not actual ***winners and
-example, but not actual ***winners and losers***.
-I give 2 very similar
+losers***.
+I give 2 very similar examples below because plotting clicks and
-examples below because plotting clicks and impressions is different from
+impressions is different from plotting positions.
+There's subtle differences
-plotting positions.
-There's subtle differences like flipping the Y-axis.
+like flipping the Y-axis.
+First, the "sum-able" metrics:

 #### Plotting Clicks or Impressions